phonkee/vcontext/README.md

 `__getitem__` vs `__getattribute__`
 -------------------------------

-For vcontext I have decided to use `__getitem__` approach, since I wanted to be consistend with access to array indices.
+For vcontext I have decided to use `__getitem__` approach, since I wanted to have consistent dot access also to lists/tuples.
 This would be impossible using `__getattr__`.